Who We Are and What We Do

-Our Management Committe is responsible for setting our strategy, policies and financial decisions, but delegates day to day managment of the business to staff led by our Chief Executive and our Senior Management Team, whose profiles are provided below.
+Our Management Committee is responsible for setting our strategy, policies and financial decisions, but delegates day-to-day management of the business to staff led by our Chief Executive and our Senior Management Team, whose profiles are provided below.

 Although we have departments or service areas, with a Manager for each service area, the principle of our structure is based around three zones – Service Provision, Service Support and Strategy and Development.
 The purpose of our business is to provide services, therefore the majority of our staff work within the Service Provision zone.
 Those in the green Service Support zone provide vital support services and management to those in the yellow zone.
 The Senior Management Team forms a small nucleus in the blue zone responsible for overall strategy and development.

 The design of our People Chart is also significant.
 Senior staff are at the bottom of the chart, not at the top.
 There are no hard “top down” lines of seniority, instead the lines are designed to show a supportive structure.
 Whilst, of course, staff must follow instructions their managers give them, the principle is that the Service Provision zone is the most important, and the objective is to ensure that staff in that zone have the tools, support, knowledge and training they require to provide those services as effectively as possible.
 Their support and development needs should filter down through the structure, and it is the responsibility of staff in the green and blue zones to provide and/or develop that support.